 - Indigenous Research Methodologies, University of British Columbia;

 - Introduction to Intellectual Property Rights and the Protection of Indigenous Knowledge and Cultural Expressions in Canada, Innovation, Science and Economic Development Canada, Government of Canada;

 - Indigenous Studies, Research Guide, University of Saskatchewan;

 - IPinCH (Intellectual Property Issues in Cultural Heritage: Theory, Practice, Policy, Ethics), Simon Fraser University;

 - Intellectual Property and Genetic Resources, Traditional Knowledge and Traditional Cultural Expressions, World Intellectual Property Organization (WIPO) (CC BY 3.0 IGO);

-- Open Dialogues: Daniel Heath Justice on Decolonizing Open by Will Engle and Valeria De La Vega, August 19, 2020 (CC BY-NC 4.0);
+- Open Dialogues: Daniel Heath Justice on Decolonizing Open by Will Engle and Valeria De La Vega, Centre for Teaching, Learning and Technology, University of British Columbia, August 19, 2020 (CC BY-NC 4.0);

 - Open Science Beyond Open Access: For and with communities.
 A step towards the decolonization of knowledge by Chan, L., Hall, B., Piron, F., Tandon, R., and Williams, L., July 2020, Canadian Commission for UNESCO’s IdeaLab, Ottawa, Canada (CC BY-NC 4.0);